saucelabs/check-my-repo/README.md

 - [ ] Security: if does not have binaries
 - [ ] Test directory

-Although part of best practices, as all Sauce Labs repositories are under SauceLabs:
+Although part of best practices, as all Sauce Labs repositories are under Sauce Labs:

 - [x] Code of conduct
 - [x] Contribution guidelines